Char2sGu/nest-mikro-crud/README.md

 }).product {}
 ```

+- `Collection` fields will always be populated
+- Primary keys are ensured to be in the JSON response instead of actual data by marking all the relation fields as unpopulated.
+- _Replace_ actions use the same DTO class as _Create_ actions.

 You find that few options are passed to the factory, right?
 Actually, these options passed to the factory are only the parts necessary to create the class.
 Most of the configurable things are implemented by overriding its composable methods.

-`Collection` fields will always be populated.
-No matter what relation fields you populated in the overridden methods, the response will ensure that only primary keys is outputted.

-_Replace_ actions use the same DTO class as _Create_ actions.

 ## Creating the Controller